Note:

 The rule also requires that institutions must ensure that they provide opportunities for students to engage synchronously in political discussions and civil debates with multiple points of view and to master the ability to synthesize information that informs civic decision-making.
 Examples include course lectures, discussion groups, registered student organizations (e.g., speech or debate club, student government association), guest speaker series, community partnership and civic engagement events, service-learning and internships, among others.

-The FCLE is offered free for Eastern Florida State College students at the EFSC Assessment Centers on all four campuses.
+The FCLE is offered free for Eastern Florida State College students at the EFSC Assessment Centers on all four campuses and virtually.
 You must have an appointment to take the exam, which can be made through the RegisterBlast online system.
 The RegisterBlast link includes instructions for registering, including choosing an appointment day and time.
+Please note for planning purposes that FCLE testing will be unavailable statewide from Friday, June 27, 2025 through Sunday, July 6, 2025 for annual maintenance.
+Testing will resume on Monday, July 7, 2025.

 Schedule FCLE Using RegisterBlast

-The examination, which is proctored, is administered at the EFSC Assessment Centers via a computer-based testing platform developed for the state of Florida by Cambium Assessment, Inc. Currently, there is no remote option for the FCLE.
+The exam is administered on campus at EFSC Assessment Centers via a computer-based testing platform developed for the state of Florida by Cambium Assessment, Inc. Students may also test virtually, however availability is limited.

 A score of 48 correct or higher out of 80 questions will meet the minimum required threshold of 60% correct or higher.
-If a passing score is not earned, FCLE retesting will require a 14-day wait period.
+If a passing score is not earned, FCLE retesting will require a one-day wait period for attempts after the initial exam.

-Students who fail to meet the required passing score of at least 48 correct out of 80 questions can retake the exam after the 14-day wait period.
+Students who fail to meet the required passing score of at least 48 correct out of 80 questions can retake the exam the next day if needed.

 Schedule a Retest Using RegisterBlast

-Question 8: What testing accommodations are available for the FCLE?
+What testing accommodations will be available for the FCLE?

-Accommodations are available for the Florida Civic Literacy Examination for qualifying students at EFSC Testing Center.
-The Florida Department of Education plans to announce a timeline for implementation and a further description of allowed accommodations later.
+Accommodations will be available for the Florida Civic Literacy Examination.
+The Florida Department of Education plans to announce a timeline for implementation and a description of allowed accommodations later.
 In the meantime:

 • EFSC Assessment Centers are prepared to provide test accommodations for those with disabilities.